PereUbu7/GANs/README.md

 ## trying to make them model arrival distributions conditioned on facts

 ### Situation to model:
-We have measured two vehicles moving from A (x = 0) to B (x = 1).
-One was moving with constant speed.
-The other moved with constant speed but made a short stop in the middle.
-The data is prepared to match run-time that's left (y) to arrive at B (x = 1) for each x.
-Thus, we get the following data:
+Two chipmunks are going to a chestnut party at B (x = 1).
+They live together at A (x = 0).
+Chipmunk 1 run all the way to B at constant speed.
+Chipmunk 2 run just as fast and steadily, but has to tie their shoelaces halfway (at x = 0.5).
+Their respective trajectories are measured and at each measurement, the time left to arrive at the party is calculated (y).
+Here is how chipmunk 1 and 2 ran:

 | x | y1 | y2 |
 |---|----|----|